simonsdave/yar/README.md

 memcached -vv
 ~~~~~

-* start the Authentication Server by running the following in a new terminal window - by
+* start the Auth Service by running the following in a new terminal window - by
-default, the Autentication Server listens on 127.0.0.1:8000
+default, the Auth Service listens on 127.0.0.1:8000

 ~~~~~
-cd; cd yar; source bin/cfg4dev; auth_server --log=info
+cd; cd yar; source bin/cfg4dev; auth_service --log=info
 ~~~~~

 * Okay, all of your infrastructure should now be running!
-Time to issue your first request to the App Service thru the authentication server.
+Time to issue your first request to the App Service thru the Auth Service.
 In a new terminal window issue the following commands to setup your PATH:

 ~~~~~